Mayvenn/kafka-component/README.md

 Provides a Kafka consumption pool component to work with Stuart Sierra's component.

-The consumer component will manually commit offsets after each message has been processed, instead of relying on `auto.commit.enable`.
+The consumer component will manually commit offsets after each batch of messages has been processed, instead of relying on `auto.commit.enable`.
+This library takes special care to make sure that messages have actually been processed before committing which the default `auto.commit.enable` doesn't have as strong semantics.
 To avoid a thread committing another thread's offsets, each thread receives its own kafka consumer.

 # Installation